layogtima/gearshare/README.md

 ---

-*GearShare: Because you don't need to own every damn tool in the hardware store.*
+*Gearshare: Because you don't need to own every damn tool in the hardware store.*